 Fact: In order to build more muscles, one should have a healthy diet that is high in proteins and also do exercise regularly.
 Spinach is a very healthy food but is not a good source of protein and does not directly helps in muscle building.

 Myth: Eating spinach in pregnancy and lactation will lead to cold.

 Fact: It is myth that including spinach and greens in the diet with lead to cold in pregnant and lactating women.
 Spinach is a good source of many essential nutrients like iron, calcium, etc. which are very important in pregnancy and lactation.
 It is also rich in vitamin C and other antioxidants which helps in tackling cold and improves immunity.
-All women should include spinach with other greens in these phases of life.
+Women should include spinach with other greens in these phases of life.

-- Spinach can be added in salads, raw, stir fried steamed or cooked to give it a good taste.
+- Spinach can be added in salads, raw, stir fried, steamed or cooked to give it a good taste.